Active Management 101

 Does “set it and forget it” really make sense?

-For retirees or those approaching it, the “sequence of returns” dilemma can have a devastating effect on future income needs.
-Active management offers a prudent path to achieving the twin goals of asset preservation and compounded capital growth.
+For retirees or those approaching retirement, the “sequence of returns” dilemma can have a devastating effect on future income needs.
+A portfolio including dynamic, risk-managed strategies offers a prudent path for retirees seeking to achieve the twin goals of asset preservation and compounded capital growth.

 As one prominent active manager has said, “No one would ever jump into a car without brakes, so why would investors even consider having an investment strategy that did not have a strong defense?”